• Skip to primary navigation

 If you prefer a no bake Cheesecake, why not try Passionfruit Cheesecake or Nutella Cheesecake.

-The dessert originates from a cafe in San Sebastian, in in the Basque region of Spain.
+The dessert originates from a cafe in San Sebastian, in the Basque region of Spain by Chef Santiago Rivera of La Viña Restaurant.
+This is why it is often referred to as La viña Cheesecake.

-I have now made this cheesecake countless times and every time it is devoured the same day.
+I have now made this cheesecake countless times and it has been devoured each time!

-The recipe itself is famous for its ‘burnt’ appearance but the original recipe was actually more caramelised then burnt and that is why I settled for a light orange hue rather then the more well known dark brown colour that has been all over social media like this Basque Burnt Cheesecake I made previously.
+The recipe itself is famous for its distinctive burnt top but the original recipe was actually more caramelised then burnt and that is why I settled for a light orange hue rather then the more well known dark brown colour that has been all over social media like this Basque Burnt Cheesecake I made previously.

-It is also known for its smooth, luxurious, cutsardy middle.
+As well as the infamous burnt top, it is also known for its smooth, luxurious, custardy center.

 Why is it called San Sebastian Cheesecake?